Protection of biometric information in schools and colleges

 Who is this advice for?

-This advice is aimed at proprietors, governing bodies, headteachers and principals of all schools (including independent schools and all kinds of maintained schools) and colleges.
-It will also be of use to school and college staff, parents, people other than a child’s natural parents who have parental responsibility (such as guardians) and learners.
+This advice is aimed at proprietors, governing bodies, headteachers and principals of all schools (including independent schools and all categories of maintained schools) and colleges.
+It will also be of use to school and college staff, parents, people other than a child’s natural parents who have parental responsibility (such as carers) and learners.

-- For learners under the age of 18, schools and colleges must ensure that all the parents of a child are notified and the written consent of at least one parent is gained before a learner’s biometric data is taken and processed for the purposes of an automated biometric recognition system.
-This applies to all learners in schools and colleges under the age of 18
+- For learners under the age of 18, schools and colleges must ensure that all the parents/carers of the learner are notified and the written consent of at least one parent/carer is gained before a learner’s biometric data is taken and processed for the purposes of any automated biometric recognition system.
+This applies to all learners in schools and colleges under the age of 18.

-- schools and colleges must not process the biometric data of a learner who objects or refuses to participate in the processing of their biometric data, or where a parent has objected or no parent has consented in writing to the processing
+- Schools and colleges must not process the biometric data of a learner who objects or refuses to participate in the processing of their biometric data, or where a parent/carer has objected, or where no parent/carer has consented in writing to the processing of the biometric data.

-- schools and colleges must provide reasonable alternative means of accessing services for those learners who will not be using an automated biometric recognition system; and must ensure that it does result in the unequal treatment of learners.
+- Schools and colleges must provide reasonable alternative means of accessing services for those learners who will not be using an automated biometric recognition system; and must ensure that it does result in the unequal treatment of learners.

 What is biometric data?